 Giving graphics directives for all the edges of polygons.

-When you render a three-dimensional graphics object in Mathematica, there are two kinds of lines that can appear.
+When you render a three‐dimensional graphics object in the Wolfram System, there are two kinds of lines that can appear.
 The first kind is lines from explicit Line primitives that you included in the graphics object.
 The second kind is lines that were generated as the edges of polygons.

-You can tell Mathematica how to render all lines of the second kind by giving a list of graphics directives inside EdgeForm.
+You can tell the Wolfram System how to render all lines of the second kind by giving a list of graphics directives inside EdgeForm.